Ontario Line: Queen

 The line will serve the existing Queen station, providing a connection to Line 1 Yonge–University at Yonge Street.
 Running under Queen Street, it will cross under Line 1 at the station; the Lower Queen ghost station (a remnant of the never-completed Queen subway line) will be used for transferring between the two lines.
-Queen station already has seven entrances, including some in the Toronto Eaton Centre and at the Hudson's Bay Queen Street complex, and no additional entrances are planned.
+Queen station already has seven entrances, including some in the main section of Toronto Eaton Centre and in the Hudson's Bay Queen Street complex, and no additional entrances are planned.

 Because of the urban density near Queen station, in August 2021, Metrolinx proposed closing Queen Street to road traffic between Victoria and Bay Streets and to streetcar traffic between Church and York Streets for 4.5 years for station construction.
 Road access would still be available to access parking facilities and truck delivery areas.
 Pedestrian access would also be provided.
 Metrolinx would construct new eastbound streetcar tracks along York and Adelaide Streets.
 During the Queen Street closure, westbound 501 Queen streetcars would divert via Church, Richmond and York Streets while eastbound streetcars would divert via York, Adelaide and Church Streets.
 The diversions would use what would normally be non-revenue streetcar tracks.
-However, this plan may need to be delayed because of the discovery of utility conflicts in late 2022; the revised plan would be bus substitution of the 501 Queen streetcar for up to 20 months, starting in May 2023.
+However, this plan had to be delayed because of the discovery of utility conflicts in late 2022; thus, the plan was revised to divert the 501 Queen streetcar via Dundas Street between Broadview Avenue and McCaul Street for ten months and to operate a bus replacement service to serve bypassed stops along Queen Street.